frederic-perez/AmE-dictionary/data/dictionary.md

 __have (one’s) head in the sand__ _idiom_ To refuse to acknowledge or deal with problems, danger, or difficulty, especially in the hopes that they will resolve themselves.
 The phrase is a reference to ostriches, which were believed (incorrectly) to hide their heads in the ground at the sight of approaching danger.
 __have (one’s) head read__ _idiom_ To have one’s logic or sanity examined or reevaluated, usually regarding some ridiculous decision, plan, or idea.
 A reference to a pyschiatric evaluation, the phrase is usually used prescriptively.
 __have (one’s) heart in (something)__ _idiom_ To be emotionally and enthusiastically involved in something; to do or undertake something with passion and zeal.
+__have (one’s) heart on (one’s) sleeve__ _idiom_ To openly display or make known one’s emotions or sentiments. _She’s always had her heart on her sleeve, so she isn.t very good at holding back when she’s upset about something._
 __have (someone’s) blood on (one’s) head__ _idiom_ To be the cause of (someone’s) death; to bear the guilt or responsibility of (someone’s) death or injury.
 __have (someone’s) number on it__ _idiom_ To be considered the agent or instrument of one’s fate, especially leading to death.
 __have (someone) coming and going__ _idiom_ To put someone in an inescapable position or situation; to leave someone with no viable options or solutions.